 Applying For a Salvage Vehicle Title

 An individual, business, or Michigan dealer may submit applications for salvage titles either at a local Secretary of State branch office or directly to Lansing, Michigan.
-A check in the amount of $15 made payable to "State of Michigan" must accompany all applications.
+A check in the amount of $15 made payable to "State of Michigan" must accompany all applications ($16 if a lien is being added to or removed from the title).
 When using the direct mail method, send all documents, fees, and the TR-12 application (and a RD-108 if a dealer) to:

 Michigan Department of State